wso2/docs-is/en/includes/references/email-templates.md

 ## Literals in email templates

 Email templates use literals to display dynamic information on email templates.
-The following are the template literals that are accessible for all email templates in Asgardeo.
+The following are the template literals that are accessible for all email templates in {{ product_name }}.

 ### General literals